NorfolkGreg/GregCustom/README.md

 ## Preview - Wide Screens
 On installation screens wider than 600px will look like this:
 ![Wide screen preview](/previewwide.jpg)
 The body of any page is limited to a maximum 900px wide.

 All text above the menu bar is taken from fields on the "Settings > Menu" and "Settings > Current Page" screens.
-When sub-pages are added, on hover, the menu shows these on drop-downs beneath the top level item
+(See note below on the implications of this.)

 ## Preview - Narrow Screens
 ![Narrow screen preview](/previewnarrow.jpg)
 On narrow screens the Site and Page titles switch to left alignment. and the menu always shows the HOME page.
 Further menu options are revealed by clicking the [&equiv;] button.
 Sub-pages appear on a hover action.

 ## Other Features
+### Theme Limitations:
+Due to the way fields from the Settings pages are used for the site header the "Simple Blog" plugin is incompatable with the them.
 Currently, the stylesheet only supports one level of sub-pages.

-A 1px border is applied to all images and videos which, on large screens will occupy the full width of the window and shrink as the window is narrowed.

-A class "left" or "right" can be applied to "img" tags.
-On wide screens the image will be placed on that side and not exceed 50% of the window width.
-On narrow screens all images will occuply the full width of the window.
-Similarly, classes "caption", "captionleft" and "captionright" can be applied to "p" tags.
-Such paragraphs should hold an image followed by the caption for that image.
+### The Menu System
+When sub-pages are added, on hover, the menu shows these on drop-downs beneath the top level item

 ## Customisation Resources
-A "resources" folder is included in the theme when it is installed.
-It is recommended that this is downloaded and deleted from the server as it performs no function there.
-In the folder will be found a "ReadMe.txt" file that covers the following topics:
+Before activating the theme it is recommended that the "resources" folder is downloaded and deleted from the server as it performs no function there.
+It contains a number of images and other files that should help explain how to make best use of the theme.
+### ReadMe.txt
+Within the "resources" folder will be fund a “ReadMe.txt” file.
+This covers the following topics:
 #### Colour Schemes
 How to use the list of variables setting the colour definitions for the theme.
 A number of sample colour scheme declarations are provied together with preview images of them.
 #### Header Area
 Notes concerning the "Page Contents" part of the header area and a description of how to add images in the header area that replace the default plain colour background.
 The resources include sample images to show how this feature can be used.
+#### Suggested Tweaks
+A note on a potential improvement for search engine results.
+#### Image Display
+A description of the effects of the styling code for images.
 #### Video and Audio
 Notes on the code required to take advantage of the features of the theme when incuding video and audio files.